babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 ## Babelfish escape hatches

 To better deal with statements that might fail, Babelfish allows you to define *escape hatches*.
-An escape hatch is a flag that specifies Babelfish behavior when it encounters an unsupported feature or syntax.
+An escape hatch is a flag that can be adjusted by the user and specifies the behavior of Babelfish when it encounters an unsupported feature or syntax.

 You can use the `sp_babelfish_configure` stored procedure to display or change the settings of each escape hatch.
 Use it to specify if an escape hatch should